firzagustama/KodetamaBot/README.md

 For Family tier users, group transactions are parsed when the bot is mentioned in Telegram groups:

-### Group Setup
+### Group Setup - Automatic Registration
 1. Register individual family members with Family tier
-2. Set up group with owner approval
+2. Any Family tier user can trigger `/start` in an unregistered group to automatically create and register it
+3. The user becomes the group owner, others can be added later
-3. Add family members to the group
+4. Add additional family members to the group (optional)

 ### Group Transaction Usage
 - **Mention bot first**: `@botusername makan 20rb` or `botusername makan 20rb`